balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 >In my earlier post, we saw what a [T-Nut](/blog/2017/02/21/technical-nuts/) is.
 We also said, moving along, we are gonna be cracking a lot of those.<br>
 But how does one go about it?
 What follows, is a step by step guideline, to cracking a T-Nut.<br>
+If you are looking for a quick guide to cracking a t-nut, [jump here](/blog/2017/03/09/thumbrules-to-crack-a-tnut/).<br>

 <img src="/assets/2017-03-08/crackingTheNut.jpg">